 Little Italy: San Gennaro

 One of the newer arrivals to Arthur Avenue, San Gennaro mixes traditional Italian-American fare with lesser-seen specials inspired by the Italian-born chef’s upbringing.
-Sit on the heated, enclosed patio and enjoy favorites such as veal milanese or a regional dish like linguine al ragu di noci, a pasta dish with walnut sauce from Italy’s Liguria region.
+Sit on the shaded, open-air patio and enjoy favorites such as veal milanese or a regional dish like linguine al ragu di noci, a pasta dish with walnut sauce from Italy’s Liguria region.
 Cap off the meal with a cool serving of lemon sorbet or tiramisu.